Brake Pedal Travel and Feel

-A soft spongy or a rock hard brake pedal with little stopping power is a sure sign somethings wrong with the brake system; but what?
-Where to begin?
-When the pedal's soft, air may have entered the system or there could be a problem with the internal seals in the master cylinder.
-A hard brake pedal typically points to the brake assist unit.
+A soft or hard brake pedal with little stopping power is a sure sign something is wrong with the brake system.
+For example, when the pedal's spongy and low, air may have entered the system, or there could be a problem with the internal seals in the master cylinder.
+A hard brake pedal typically points to the brake booster assist unit.

 Air is compressible, and when trapped in the brake lines and fluid, it results in a soft brake pedal.
 Brake fluids have a high boiling and a low freezing point and must not corrode or damage sensitive rubber components used throughout the automotive braking system.

 Brake fluid is hygroscopic and readily absorbs moisture from the air.
 Moisture lowers brake fluid's boiling point.
 Boiling brake fluid results in vapor pockets in the brake fluid and lines.
 Therefore, keeping the container capped tightly when in storage is essential.

 Flush the brake fluid to remove the air and moisture.
 Air can get trapped in the master cylinder, lines, ABS modulator, and calipers.
 The process is simple.
 Patience is required when bleeding stubborn air pockets from any hydraulic system.
 Air bubbles travel upwards and can get trapped in loops in the brake lines, and leaks can form in difficult-to-find places.

 Brake master cylinders can leak internally or externally.
 Leaking internal cup seals are a common problem that causes the brake pedal to fade to the floor resulting in vehicle creep.
 In addition, contaminated brake fluid causes the rubber parts to swell.
 Swollen master cylinder seals can result in a hard, binding brake pedal.

 Loose flare nuts or a leaking secondary or pushrod seal can leak brake fluid between the back of the master cylinder and the front of the vacuum booster.